-The Authority has certain asset retirement obligations relating to several of its facilities that may contain asbestos which may require special handling procedures.
-At this time, the Authority has not recognized these asset retirement obligations as there are no current approved plans and the timing of the future demolition or renovation of the facilities is unknown and therefore the value of the future obligations cannot be reasonably estimated.
+The Authority has recorded an asset retirement obligation for a building that is not in active use that will be demolished in the upcoming year.
+The related liability as of March 31, 2020 is \$0.7 million and is recorded in accounts payable and accrued liabilities.
+The Authority has other unrecorded asset retirement obligations relating to facilities that may contain asbestos.
+At this time, the Authority has not recognized these obligations as the timing of the future demolition or renovation of the facilities is unknown and therefore the value of the future obligations cannot be reasonably estimated.
 These asset retirement obligations will be recognized as a liability in the period when their value can be reasonably estimated.